 2. Make sure the hot-tub’s cover is safely replaced and secured with a lock after each use.

 3. Drink reasonably if you plan on using the hot-tub.
 The water’s high temperature can intensify the effects of alcohol consumption, impair your abilities or make you drowsy.

 4. Because of the water’s high temperature, it is recommended that children under 5 years old, pregnant women and people who suffer from high blood pressure and heart problems avoid going into a hot-tub.

-5. Your hot-tub is just like any other body of water; never bathe alone and always keep an eye on children between 5 and 12 years old.
+5. Your hot-tub is just like any other body of water; never bathe alone and always keep an eye on children.

 HYGIENE RULES FOR HOT-TUBS